etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 - **Use median disparities filtering:** disparities output can be filtered using median post filtering (disabled by default).

-- **Correlation metric threshold:** Use block matching metric output to discard pixels with low correlation value (disabled by default, float value)
+- **Correlation metric threshold:** Use block matching metric output to discard pixels with low correlation value (disabled by default, float value).

 **Masks**

-- **Input left mask:** Mask for left input image
+- **Input left mask:** Mask for left input image.

-- **Input right mask:** Mask for right input image
+- **Input right mask:** Mask for right input image.

-- **Discard pixels with low local variance:** This parameter allows to discard pixels whose local variance is too small (the size of the neighborhood is given by the radius parameter)
+- **Discard pixels with low local variance:** This parameter allows to discard pixels whose local variance is too small (the size of the neighborhood is given by the radius parameter).

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------